mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

     * monitoring of deadline of patent application
     * recording of data and documents to support patent application
-    * generate report of patent application for submission to patent registration office 2.IP search function of similar registered patent such as
+    * generate report of patent application for submission to patent registration office

+2.IP search function of similar registered patent such as
-    * searching within internal database of patents held by the organisation
+    * searching within internal database of patents held by the organization
     * searching external database of patent registration office

 A better understanding of the functional requirements can be gained from the use-case diagram below.